 - Who needs a Russian driving license?

-- Driving lessons and the practical Russian driving test
+- Driving lessons and Russian driving test

-- Getting your Russian driving license
+- Getting your Russian driver’s license

 - Driving schools in Russia

-- Requirements for driving in Russia: requirements
+- Driving in Russia: requirements

 - Importing a car to Russia

-- Road signs and signals
+- Road signs and signals in Russia

-Introduction to driving in Russia as a foreigner
+Driving in Russia as a foreigner